 I also spent two weeks working on EDF Energy’s Torness nuclear power station in Scotland.
 It was amazing to see in real life what I had until then only studied on paper and to see the huge scale of the reactor and all its auxiliary apparatus.
 It was remarkable to see how all the plant areas were interconnected and highly dependent on each other.
-I went around plant with various powerful instruments, taking measurements and inspecting equipment.
-I had a much more hands on experience and even got to enter radioactive controlled areas after completing appropriate training.
-I was warmly welcome by every team I worked with which made my stay even more enjoyable.
-Working for EDF Energy over the summer was such an amazing experience, I am grateful to have been given this opportunity.
+I went around the plant with various powerful instruments, taking measurements and inspecting equipment.
+I had a much more hands-on experience and even got to enter radioactive controlled areas after completing appropriate training.
+I was warmly welcomed by every team I worked with, which made my stay even more enjoyable.
+Working for EDF Energy over the summer was such an amazing experience and I am grateful to have been given this opportunity.

 We caught up with Celine after her visit to Bugey Nuclear Power Station in France.

-The visit started off by a presentation of the company and the nuclear reactor technology used by EDF.
-We were then able to walk around the visitor centre which has many interactive information stands, various models and fuel cell replicas.
+The visit started off with a presentation of the company and the nuclear reactor technology used by EDF.
+We were then able to walk around the visitor centre, which has many interactive information stands, various models and fuel cell replicas.
 After thorough safety checks, wearing extensive personal protective equipment and passing through many metal detectors and control gates, the group made it onto the nuclear power station site.
-Our guide walked us through the different areas of the power station and pointed out a huge decommissioned turbine whose blades had been eroded by steam over its years of operation and whose biggest disc had a diameter of over 5 meters.
-Walking into the 30oC turbine hall was a pleasure given that it was mid-December.
-In order to exit the nuclear power station site, we had to pass through another set of gates for radiation contamination detection which were all clear.
+Our guide walked us through the different areas of the power station and pointed out a huge decommissioned turbine – its blades had been eroded by steam over its years of operation and its biggest disc had a diameter of over five metres.
+Walking into the 30 degrees turbine hall was a pleasure given that it was mid-December.
+In order to exit the nuclear power station site we had to pass through another set of gates for radiation contamination detection, which were all clear.